Whimsy Stick

 Common Problems And How To Fix Them

 If your introduction isn’t going smoothly, the issue is almost always one of these six.
 But each has a specific fix.
-So try the fix for 2 to 3 sessions before assuming the tool is wrong for your dog.
+Try the fix for 2 to 3 sessions before assuming the tool is wrong for your dog.

 Problem 1